babashka/babashka/README.md

 The sweet spot for babashka is executing short Clojure snippets or scripts in the same space where you would use bash.

+Goals:

+* Familiarity and portability.

+  Keep migration barriers between bash and Clojure as low as possible by:
+  - Allowing bits of Clojure in bash scripts
-Where it can, babashka calls the regular implementation of Clojure on the JVM and proxies common Java packages like `System` and `File`, so writing code in it should be familiar if you're already using Clojure on the JVM.
+  - Scripts written in babashka should also be able to run on the JVM without major changes.
+Where it can, babashka calls the regular implementation of Clojure on the JVM and proxies common Java packages like `System` and `File`.
+* Multi-threading support similar to Clojure on the JVM
+* Batteries included (clojure.tools.cli, core.async, ...)

+Non-goals:

+* Performance
+* Provide a mixed Clojure/bash DSL (see portability).
+* Replace existing shells.
+Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
+It does not aim to replace them.

 Reasons why babashka may not be the right fit for your use case:

 - It uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
-Sci implements only a subset of Clojure.
+Sci implements only a subset of Clojure and is not as performant as compiled code.
 - External libraries are not available (although you may use `load-file` for loading external scripts).